Want to talk to us about medical devices?

 TTP has been working with clients to design and develop medical devices for over 30 years.
-Our multi-disciplinary team has completed numerous parenteral developments for pharma companies with our projects routinely covering front-end innovation and product definition through to industrialisation support.
+Our multi-disciplinary team has completed numerous parenteral developments for pharma companies.
+Projects routinely cover front-end innovation and product definition through to industrialisation support.

-Looking ahead it won’t be about the drug or even the combination of drug and device; with the introduction of value-based healthcare the way in which therapies are evaluated will change.
-TTP understands this complexity and we are working with our clients to engineer outcomes.
+Looking ahead, it won’t be about the drug or even the combination of drug and device: with the introduction of value-based healthcare the way in which therapies are evaluated will change.
+TTP understands this complexity and we work with our clients to engineer outcomes.

 TTP’s robust device design approach extends all the way from incorporating a deep understanding of the users through human factors to advancing engagement with manufacturing partners.

-At the core of our technical and design work, we avoid complexity with clever concepts; we support decision making with scientific models, and we anticipate manufacturability and reliability performance through probabilistic design.
-The latter extends beyond traditional tolerance analyses to predicting functional performance through mathematical models of the key mechanisms.
+The core of our technical and design work is to avoid complexity with clever concepts; we support decision making with scientific models, and we anticipate manufacturability and reliability performance through probabilistic design.
+The latter goes beyond traditional tolerance analyses to predicting functional performance through mathematical models of the key mechanisms.

-This approach has not only proven successful with our own designs, but has also enabled TTP to support clients facing the scale-up problems that typically arise with less robust device development styles.
+This approach has not only proven successful with our own designs but has also enabled TTP to support clients facing the scale-up problems that often arise with less robust device development styles.